cannibalox/ahk/README.md

 ### HOW:
 select a block of text and use CTR+SHIFT+X (or CTRL+SHIFT+C for copy) to cut the selected text into a NEW FILE in the /snippets directory of your vault (create the folder beforehand to avoid problems).
 The file will be named in the format :<br> `yourvault/snippets/yyyyMM/xx_yyyyMMhhmmss-msec_%sourcewindowtitle%.md` and the link to the file is put in the clipboard, ready to be pasted as an Obsidian transclusion (with the format `![[%yourfile%]]`).<br>
 ### WHY:
 since Obsidian doesn't have block-level transclusions, this is a quick hack to get the same functionnality, but manually.
-Select your text, hit the shortcut, the selection is now a file that can be referrenced elsewhere and modified, thus making `clones` or `instances`.<br>
+Select your text, hit the shortcut, the selection is now a file that can be referenced elsewhere and modified, thus making `clones` or `instances`.<br>

   ![](https://forum.obsidian.md/uploads/default/original/2X/c/cb2bca62fee317a2f69c56c617e8cece69a6b1ae.gif)